-XI.
-Passport and citizenship of Turkey by investment
+X. Passport and citizenship of Turkey by investment

-From this section, you can learn about the possibilities to invest into Turkish real estate and other assets in order to acquire citizenship of the country.
+Starting with this section, you can learn about the possibilities to invest into Turkish real estate and other assets in order to acquire citizenship of the country.
 The Turkish economic citizenship program was launched in 2017 and when the prices were cut by a half a year later, it turned into a true bestseller.
 Thousands of people have already acquired citizenship of Turkey by investment.
 Would you like to join the group?
 Please read the articles that you can find below.

-XII.
+XI.
 Passport and citizenship of Vanuatu by investment

 Vanuatu is an island state in the South Pacific.
 A foreign national cannot acquire citizenship of Vanuatu by purchasing real estate in the country.
 At least, this is where things stand for now.
 At the same time, it is still possible to become a citizen of the country that is a member of the British Commonwealth of Nations by making a donation.
-Vanuatu boasts the shortest citizenship acquisition timeframe: only six to eight weeks are required to obtain the passport.
+Vanuatu boasts the shortest citizenship acquisition timeframe: only five to eight weeks are required to obtain the passport.